ppau/ppau-graphics/README.md

 If you do not specify a correct path to `inkscape`, the script will attempt to find it with `which(1)`.

-**Additionally, most files in this repository are tracked using Git LFS.** See the `.gitattributes` file for a detailed list.
+**Additionally, most files in this repository are tracked using [Git LFS.](https://git-lfs.github.com/)** See the `.gitattributes` file for a detailed list.
 An example line:

 `*.jpg filter=lfs diff=lfs merge=lfs -text`

+Git LFS isn't usually installed by default.
+You'll need to run `git lfs install` *before* cloning.
+Otherwise most of the files will be broken.

 You'll need the various fonts, too; at a minimum Open Sans (including Condensed) and Gehen Sans, although others might have been used.